Should you use psychometric testing when recruiting new employees?

 • Decide if it is appropriate to use a test at all.
 Will it give you the relevant information you need on potential candidates?

-• Ensure the test is relevant to the job or person specification.
+• Ensure the test is relevant to the business and job or person specification.

 • Make sure you have a qualified professional to administer and interpret the results.
 Your HR department should be able to advise you.